Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Approach

-For the implicit synchronization, using a classifier to predict binary logits and adopt the binary cross-entropy loss as the learning objective is a natural way for the AVC and AVTS tasks.
+For implicit synchronization, training a binary classifier and adopting the binary cross-entropy loss as the learning objective is a natural choice.
 However, this method suffers from the difficulty of training convergence.
-Some prior methods~\cite{chung2016out, korbar2018cooperative, ma2021active} opt to the contrastive loss as a substitution.
-In this work, the dense optical flow estimation requires high computation cost, thus the performance will be limited when the batch size is small.
-In this paper, we choose the triplet loss~\cite{schroff2015facenet} with offline negative sample strategy.
-Specifically, we put a pair of positive audio and visual samples into the two-stream implicit synchronization pathway.
-Then we choose the negative audio samples from the whole dataset, which is brought into the audio streams together with the positive audio sample.
-The triplet loss function tries to make the refined positive audio feature $f'_{a:pos}$ closer to the refined visual features $f'_{v}$, while enlarge the distance between negative audio features $f'_{a:neg}$ and $f'_{v}$,
+Some prior methods~\cite{chung2016out, korbar2018cooperative} opt for the contrastive loss as a substitution.
+In this work, the dense optical flow estimation requires high computation costs, thus the performance will be limited when the batch size is small.
+In this paper, we choose the triplet loss~\cite{schroff2015facenet} with an offline negative sample strategy.
+Specifically, we put a pair of positive audio and visual samples into the two-stream implicit pathway.
+Then we choose the negative audio samples from the whole dataset, which are brought into the audio streams together with the positive audio sample.
+The triplet loss function tries to make the refined positive audio feature $f'_{a:pos}$ closer to the refined visual features $f'_{v}$, while enlarging the distance between negative audio features $f'_{a:neg}$ and $f'_{v}$,

-where $\mathcal{L}^{im}$ denotes the implicit loss, $\alpha$ is the margin between positive and negative pairs; $[\cdot]_+$ denotes picking the positive results, and $N$ denotes the number of triplet pairs.
+where $\mathcal{L}^{im}$ denotes the implicit loss, $\alpha$ is the margin hyperparameter; $[\cdot]_+$ denotes picking the positive results, and $N$ denotes the number of triplet pairs.

-For the explicit synchronization, the straightforward way of using binary cross-entropy loss may cause overwhelming negative predictions during training due to the unbalanced distribution of rhythm and non-rhythm temporal keypoints.
-To address this problem, we adopt the focal loss proposed by~\cite{lin2017focal}.
-Focal loss addresses the class imbalance by introducing a weighting hyperparameter $\alpha$, and focuses more on hard samples rather than easier ones via the focusing parameter $\gamma$.
+For explicit synchronization, the straightforward way of using binary cross-entropy loss may cause overwhelming negative predictions during training due to the unbalanced distribution of rhythm and non-rhythm temporal keypoints.
+To address this problem, we adopt the focal loss~\cite{lin2017focal}, which addresses the class imbalance by introducing a weighting hyperparameter $\alpha$, and focuses more on hard samples rather than easier ones via the focusing parameter $\gamma$.
 The explicit loss $\mathcal{L}^{ex}$ can be formulated as,

 where $p_t$ is the visual rhythm prediction.